feugy/feugy.github.io/_posts/2016-12-13-remote-work.md

 This is a great experience, which I had an opportunity to describe during a monthly session of Lyon's [Human Talks][humanTalks].

-We had five talks of 15 minutes (speech: 10, questions: 5), about electic subjects like "Module bundlers in JS", "Genetic algorithms" or even "Fear of the blank page".
+We had five talks of 15 minutes each (speech: 10, questions: 5), about electic topics like "Module bundlers in JS", "Genetic algorithms" or even "Fear of the blank page".
+Mine was to relate my current situation.

 # Changing my (professional) life

 After almost ten years as developer, lead developer and software architect at [Worldline][awl], I needed to shake my own dust.
-Following the example of some friends of mine, I looked for a remote job.
+Following the example of [Maxence][maxired], a friends of mine, I looked for a remote job.

-My main goals were to challenge myself against top developers and have more flexibility on hours so I can train better and be more with my familly.
-Working for nearForm brought me all that, but much much more also.
+My main goals were to challenge myself against top developers and have more flexible working hours so I could train better and be more with my familly.
+Working for nearForm brought me all that, but also much much more.

 Being a remote worker is a brand new experience for me, and even if I tried to prepare myself, it's a big change.